 - Generic courses, if online, are often pre-recorded, meaning you can access them at any time and complete them at your own pace.
 Did your afternoon meeting cancel?
 Call up a learning module and redeem your day by spending some time working on your course.

 - Customized learning only teaches you what you need to know, so it’s usually faster than generic options.
 Also, if you’re new to doing books, it might not be that easy to determine which parts of the software you need to use and when to perform the necessary tasks.

 - There’s more to keeping books than learning accounting software.
 Is that $500 desk you just purchased an expense or a capital item?
 Does your loan payment include both principal and interest?
 Accounting has rules that you need to be aware of.
 Customized learning combines software training with bookkeeping concepts.

 - One of the keys to learning success is having an experienced and qualified teacher who knows how to parse the information and present it to you in manageable bites that flow and make sense.
 Generic courses and online tutorials are often presented by trained instructors as long as you stay in professional learning sites and credible YouTube presenters.
-If you decide to seek out customized learning, be careful to ensure that Susie the Amazing Bookkeeper who offers software setup & training might be inexperienced at teaching the skills required for her trade.
+If you decide to seek out customized learning, be aware that Susie the Amazing Bookkeeper who offers software setup & training might be inexperienced at teaching the skills required for her trade.
 Always ask for references or seek testimonials specifically from clients who have used this source for training services, not accounting work.